Okara (food): Composition

 Okara that is firmly packed consists of 3.5 to 4.0% protein, 76 to 80% moisture and 20 to 24% of solids.
 When moisture free, the gritty okara contains 8 to 15% fats, 12 to 14.5% crude fiber and 24% protein, and contains 17% of the protein from the source soybeans.
-It also contains potassium, calcium, niacin. [?]
+It also contains potassium, calcium, and niacin.
 Most of the soybean isoflavones are left in okara, as well as vitamin B and the fat-soluble nutritional factors, which include soy lecithin, linoleic acid, linolenic acid, phytosterols, tocopherol, and vitamin D.

 Okara contains some antinutritional factors: trypsin inhibitors (mostly destroyed by cooking), saponins, and soybean agglutinins, which cannot be easily digested.

 Fermentation (by proper species of bacteria) of okara is conducive to digestion and absorption of okara nutrients, and it further improves the nutritional value.
-It can eliminate the bean's odor, increase the amount of edible fiber, free amino acids, sugars, fatty acids, vitamin B12, vitamin B2, and flavoprotein.
+It can eliminate the bean's odor, increase the amount of edible fiber, free amino acids and add sugars, fatty acids, vitamin B2, vitamin B12 and flavoprotein.

 Uses

-Most okara worldwide is used as feed for livestock –especially hogs and dairy cows.
+Most okara worldwide is used as feed for livestock, especially hogs and dairy cows.
 Most of the rest is used as a natural fertilizer or compost, which is fairly rich in nitrogen.
 A small amount is used in cookery.

-Culinary Use
+Culinary use

 In Japan, it is used in a side dish called unohana which consists of okara cooked with soy sauce, mirin, sliced carrots, burdock root and shiitake mushrooms.

 Okara can be used to make tempeh, by fermenting with the fungus Rhizopus oligosporus, using a tempeh starter.
 It can make press cake tempeh using ingredients such as brown rice, bulgur wheat, soybeans and other legume and grain combinations.
 Okara is also eaten as red oncom by the Sundanese people on Java in Indonesia after fermentation by Neurospora.

 Okara is eaten in the Shandong cuisine of eastern China by steaming a wet mixture of okara that has been formed into blocks of zha doufu (also known as xiao doufu or cai doufu).

 The product is sometimes used as an ingredient in vegetarian burger patties.
 Additional uses include processing into a granola product, as an ingredient in soysage, as an egg replacement in vegan quiche, and as an ingredient in pâtés.

 In Japan, there have been experiments with incorporating okara into ice cream.